benscott/scratchpads-training/users/groups.rst

 Adding a new group
 ~~~~~~~~~~~~~~~~~~

-1. From the Admin menu bar click *Content* and then *Add* link for Group
+1. From the :term:`Admin menu` click *Content* and then *Add* link for Group

 2. Enter a *GROUP NAME*

 3. In the *BODY* field you can enter a short description of the group
    that will be visible to users on general group pages

+4. Select *Group visibility* - Public or private

-4. Click *Save*
+5. Click *Save*

--  After saving you will see the main groups page which will show
+After saving you will see the main groups page which will show
 content linked to this group.
 It takes up to an hour for the Group
 name to actually show on this page and you will need to refresh the
 page to actually see it.
 However, you can already link content to the
 group or add members.

 Add group members
 ~~~~~~~~~~~~~~~~~

-1. From the main groups page click on the *Members > Add people*.
+1. *Edit* the group

+2. Select the *Members* tab.

+3. Click the *Add people* link.

     .. figure:: /_static/AddGroupMember.jpg